fur-cord/Fur-Converter/README.md

-# Katt-Converter
+# Fur-Converter

-Katt-Converter is a simple, interactive command-line audio converter built with Python and FFmpeg.
+Fur-Converter is a simple, interactive command-line audio converter built with Python and FFmpeg.
 It provides an easy to use terminal interface for converting audio files between multiple formats without requiring complicated commands.

 The converter lets the user:

 * Choose a target audio format using an interactive arrow-key menu.
 * Enter a source folder containing the audio files to convert.
 * Automatically convert supported audio files using FFmpeg.
-* Save converted files into a dedicated `Katt-Converted` output folder.
+* Save converted files into a dedicated `Fur-Converted` output folder.
 * Display clear success, skipped, and failed conversion results.
 * Use format-specific FFmpeg codecs and quality settings.